ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/11-singularity-images.md

 {: .callout}

 Now move your created `.sif` image file to a platform with an installation of Singularity.
 You could, for example, do this using the command line secure copy command `scp`.

+> ## Cluster platform configuration for running Singularity containers
+>
+> On the cluster platform that we're using for the course, it is necesary to setup a shared temporary storage space for Singularity to use because it is not possible for it to use the standard `/tmp` directory on this platform.
+>
+> First create a directory in the `/lustre/home/shared` directory.
+It is recommended that you create a directory named `$USER-singularity`.
+We then need to set Singularity's temporary directory environment variable to point to this location.
+Run the following commands:
+>
+> ~~~
+> mkdir /lustre/home/shared/$USER-singularity
+> export TMPDIR=/lustre/home/shared/$USER-singularity
+> export SINGULARITY_TMPDIR=$TMPDIR
+> ~~~
+> {: .language-bash}
+>
+> When running Singularity containers on this platform, you'll need to set `SINGULARITY_TMPDIR` in each shell session that you open.
+However, you could add these commands to your `~/.bashrc` or `~/.bash_profile` so that the values are set by default in each shell that you open.
+>
+{: .callout}

 It is recommended that you move the create `.sif` file to a platform with an installation of Singularity, rather than attempting to run the image using the Docker container.
 However, if you do try to use the Docker container, see the notes below on "_Using singularity run from within the Docker container_" for further information.